Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 No biking

-Time to pack the bikes away as we cross the border to India.
-It will take approximately 4 hours to drive to Guwahait Airport, depending on the time taken at border control.
+Time to pack the bikes away and cross the border to India.
+It will take approximately 4 hours to drive to Guwahati Airport, depending on the time taken at border control.
 Your flight should not depart before mid afternoon.

 Meals: Breakfast